Aman-kumar-git12/DevTinder/homework.md

 - create login api and write the logic by your own
 - compare password and throw error if email or password is invalid

+- install cookie - parse
+- just send dummy cookie to user
+- create get profile and save and check if you get the cookie back
+- in login api,after email adn jwt validation create jwt token and send it to the user in cookie -read the cookie inside your profile api and find the logged in user